Matthew-Booth-Py/data-labeller/README.md

 # Document Extraction Platform

-A general-purpose document extraction platform that enables teams to define schemas and extract structured data from any document type using AI.
+A general-purpose document extraction and data labelling platform that enables teams to define schemas, label documents, and extract structured data from any document type using AI.

 ## Core Capabilities

 ### Schema-Driven Extraction
-- Define document types and field schemas for any use case (invoices, contracts, forms, etc.)
+- Define document types and field schemas for any use case (invoices, contracts, forms, financial filings, etc.)
 - Use the AI Field Assistant to automatically suggest relevant fields based on sample documents
 - Attach extraction prompts at the field level for precise control
-- Run extraction with configurable prompts and models
+- Run extraction with configurable prompts and models — including contextual retrieval and retrieval-vision modes for complex multi-page documents
 - Deploy extraction configurations as versioned API endpoints

+### Data Labeller
+- Dark-themed labelling UI with a three-panel layout (document list, viewer, output panel)
+- **PDF annotation**: renders raw PDF with text layer selection — highlight text directly on the rendered page to create annotations
+- **Image annotation**: bounding box drawing for image documents
+- **AI Suggest**: generates annotation suggestions using the same contextual retrieval-vision pipeline as extraction — finds the right pages via semantic search, runs Azure Document Intelligence on those pages to get bounding box positions, and overlays suggestions directly on the document
+- Approve or reject individual AI suggestions inline
+- Output panel displays current annotations as JSON

 ### Multi-Project Support
 - Organize extraction configurations by project